Last updated: May 2026 — written by James Nolan, Gymnase Tips senior trainer. For beginner-to-intermediate trainees building pec development.

 The roadmap from beginner to one-arm push-up.
 Most people take 6 to 18 months end-to-end.

-- Assisted one-arm push-up (hand on elevated surface) — 3 × 5 per side
+- Assisted one-arm push-up (hand on elevated surface) — 3 sets of 5 per side

 Common Calisthenics Chest Mistakes